rajeshsola/rajeshsola.github.io/profile.md

 - Open source software that help for your IOT development, Open Source For You, February 2017.

 Some of these articles are available for public access @ opensourceforu.com/author/rajesh-sola

+Articles published in Linux For You , In past:-

+- Create Cute Apps with Qt : Part 1 & Part2, November 2009 & December 2009

+- Play With Your Partitions, September 2009

+- VBA Macro Interoperability in OpenOffice.org, August 2009

+- Enrich OpenOffice.org with Extensions, Part 1 & Part2, July 2009 & August 2009

+- Automate Your Work with OpenOffice.org Macros, May  2009

 ### Current Work